-The booklet includes the original script, illustrations, and background historical information on people and events involved: Sir Arthur Conan Doyle; Alfred, Lord Tennyson; John Tyndall; Jonathan Hutchinson; Whitaker Wright; sundry broomsquires, highwaymen, murderers; and of course Sir Robert himself, resident of nearby Haslemere and key founder of The National Trust in 1895.
+The cast includes Sir Arthur Conan Doyle; Flora Thompson; John Tyndall; Jonathan Hutchinson; Whitaker Wright; sundry broomsquires, highwaymen, murderers; and of course Sir Robert Hunter himself, resident of nearby Haslemere and key founder of The National Trust in 1895.

-Suitable for schools/groups or the casual rambler - trail accessible to wheelchairs.
+Suitable for schools/groups or the casual rambler - most of the trail accessible to wheelchairs (and detours available where not).

-gathered by the Devil's Punchbowl Hotel at the start of the walk.
-Sir
+300 people gathered by the Devil's Punchbowl Hotel at the start of the walk.

 Perhaps the most impressive scene was one in which